guardian/example-rendering/README.md

     }
 ```

-### How do you add a new atom to this repo?

-Adding a new atom in `atoms-rendering` involves

-1. Adding the component, eg. MyComponent.tsx
-2. Adding stories, eg. MyComponent.stories.tsx
-3. Adding a line to `index.ts` to export the component
-4. Publishing a new version of the library to Npm (see below)

 ## Publishing

 Manual publishing steps:

 1. Ensure your changes are on master
+2. Ensure you have an [Npm account](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages) that is authorised for the Npm @guardian organisation
-2. `yarn build`
+3. `yarn build`
-3. Create a branch, `yourname/v1.0.1`
 4. `yarn publish` (enter new version number, eg. 1.0.1)
-5. Create a PR for the version
-6. Then, in the consuming project, update the version of `@guardian/atoms-rendering` installed to see the changes
+5. Then, in the consuming project, update the version of `@guardian/[YOUR_NAME]s` installed to see the changes